companieshouse/chs-dev/README.md

   repository locally in order to be run.
 This is useful where there may not be a remote repository to use for the service.
 The service can define its own build configuration referencing its repository/Dockerfile.
+* `chs.deprecated` - when set to `true` the service is deprecated and no longer in use, useful where there are multiple service definitions for the same service and only want to maintain one.

 #### Dependencies